ieeta-pt/HPC-guides/docs/examples/dl/transformers.md

-# Cuda example
+# Transformers example

-This example shows how you can run a normal dl training pipelie with the transformers library on one of the clusters GPU nodes.
-We expected that you already have access and know how to login.
+This example demonstrates how to execute a standard deep learning training pipeline using the transformers library on one of the GPU nodes in the cluster.
+It is assumed that you already have access and know how to log in.

 ## 0. Git clone the guides repo with the examples

-To facilitate the demonstration we already prepared the code and scripts necessary, your job is to first run and then understand by looking into more detail.
+To facilitate the demonstration, we have prepared the necessary code and scripts in a repository.
+Your task is to run the code and then delve into it to understand the details more thoroughly.

 ```bash
 $ git clone https://github.com/ieeta-pt/HPC-guides.git